 What should plastics engineers know about materials that are, or potentially will be in demand by 3D printer users and customers?

 In terms of demand, it’s clear that more durability is required, better weatherability, improved heat deflection, better ductility i.e the capacity to undergo a change of physical form without breaking and options for thermal and electrical conductivity.
-BMF recently launched 2 new ceramic materials, AL (alumina) ceramic and MT (magnesium titanate) ceramic.
+BMF recently launched a new ceramic material, AL (alumina) ceramic.
 Our AL ceramic is biocompatible and chemical resistant perfect for high temperature, high strength and high stiffness applications such as tooling (injection molding), casing and housings and medical devices.
-MT ceramic is suitable for millimeter wave applications such as antennas, wave guides and other electronic components with its combination of high dielectric constant and low dielectric loss.

 Do you believe that materials engineering and better material properties can actually factor into a manufacturer’s supply chain for critical spares?
 And self-sufficiency to produce replacement parts?